shukriadams/whobrokethebuild/README.md

 # Who broke the build?

 A server to process build data from CI servers like Jenkins, aiding communication with large development teams, particularly those in game development.
 WBTB is written in C#, Docker-ready and developed Linux-first.
-It supports Perforce and Unreal Engine out of the box, and all its integrations
+It supports Perforce and Unreal Engine out of the box, and all of its integrations are plugins.

 ## Basic Setup

 ### Database

 WBTB requires a database.
-Currently PostgreSQL is supported.
-It manages its own database structures.
+Currently only PostgreSQL is supported.

 ### Configuration